mikro-orm/mikro-orm/docs/docs/entity-helper.md

 ```

 By default, `entity.assign(data)` behaves same way as `Object.assign(entity, data)`,
 e.g. it does not merge things recursively.
-To enable deep merging of object properties,
+To enable deep merging of object properties (not referenced entities),
 use second parameter to enable `mergeObjects` flag:

 ```typescript